🆚 Mexico Beach Comparison

 Cancun is one of the world's most famous party cities, and it earns that reputation.
 The Hotel Zone's "Party Strip" is home to Coco Bongo (the infamous Vegas-style show-club), Mandala, Señor Frog's, Dady'O, and dozens of bars running two-for-one deals until 4 AM.
 Spring Break brings tens of thousands of college students.
 Nightlife here is loud, unapologetic, and designed for maximum fun — or maximum chaos depending on your perspective.

 Tulum's nightlife is a completely different animal.
-The jungle clubs — Zamna, Papaya Playa Project, Vagalume — are globally famous for bringing in world-class DJs (booked alongside Ibiza residencies).
+The jungle clubs — Zamna, Papaya Playa Project, Vagalume — are globally famous for bringing in among the best DJs (booked alongside Ibiza residencies).
 The vibe is more Berlin techno rave in a cenote than Cancun spring break.
 Dress codes are real, entrance fees can run $40–100 USD, and table service is astronomical.
 It's exclusive by design.

 • Winner: Cancun (for mainstream party); Tulum (for upscale DJ culture)